-In case of engines If CNG and LPG fuelled engines are tested on different reference fuels (whether NG or LPG), the tables shall be reproduced for each reference fuel tested.
+In case of If CNG and LPG fuelled engines are tested on different reference fuels, the tables shall be reproduced for each reference fuel tested.

-In case of Type 1B and Type 2B dual-fuel engines, the tables shall be reproduced for each mode tested (dual-fuel and diesel modes)
+In case of Type 1B and Type 2B dual-fuel engines, the tables shall be reproduced for each mode tested (dual-fuel and diesel modes)."